Wales defeat disappointing England in Cardiff

 Full-back Freddie Steward at least proved imperious again in Cardiff under the high ball just as he had in the Six Nations match in February.

-Changing the narrative
+Gatland changing the narrative

 In contrast to England, Wales have three warm-up matches.
 Gatland is due to announce his squad after the final game against South Africa, having said this week he only knew one of his squad and places were up for grabs.